 Site structure

-The Incas built it over the natural system of underground springs and the Tamboamachay River.
+The Incas built it over the natural system of underground springs and the Tambomachay River.
 The origin of these springs is a total mystery.
 It has 4 terraces supported by walls of perfectly carved stones fitted together.

 The upper surface holds 4 trapezoidal niches embedded in a beautifully finished Inca wall.
 In them, mummies, the Inca panacas relatives, or objects of worship, were deposited.
 By the way, the panacas were the family lineage of the Inca rulers.